CleyFaye/loadconfig/README.md

 `package.json` and in external files.
 It is used to find a property by that name in `package.json`, and for files names `.<configName>.js` and `.<configName>.json`.

+It is possible to disable prefixing the config files by a dot (`.`) by adding the `noDotFile` property, set to true.
+It is also possible to skip some data source by setting the `disableSource` property.

 ## From command line